 So, is HOPE a gift, or can you create it?

 The spark of hope I was gifted from that "Source" of Soul or Spirit was so small in the moment it was received it could have easily been snuffed out.
 I chose to gather whatever tinder was nearby and light a fire.
 I created it and did the work.
 I am responsible and always will be for my life experience.

 My ears have been a resting spot for so many stories that detail the reality of those moments when the loss of a loved one causes you to completely "lose it;" when you, the loss and the moment become "real."
-My friend, Sara, allows me to share her story; several weeks after the loss of her darling little boy, her only child, she was catatonic, in her bathroom with a handful of pills, when somehow a dim light came on for her.
-With her husband banging on the door, the voice said, "You can't do this to him."
-She was ready to script her ending, but the Universe has so much more in store for this strong woman of grace and beauty.
-In the three years since her son's passing she has discovered and developed her own gift of mediumship and helping others.
-Another bereaved mother who I am blessed to call a dear friend recalls how she laid crying, gasping and wrenching on the floor in a dark room for days without eating.
+A bereaved mother who I am blessed to call a dear friend recalls how she laid crying, gasping and wrenching on the floor in a dark room for days without eating.
 She heard that whisper of hope, and I can't stress enough...it's bloody hard to hear it's so faint!
-These are upwardly-mobile people with great careers, and families who are contributing love to society as a whole.
+She is an upwardly-mobile person with a great career, and family who is contributing love to society as a whole.
 This type of breakdown can happen to anyone.